-- the formulation and revision of school policy and liaison with the Strategic Lead for most able and Senior Leadership Team on matters concerning the most able; - coordinating identification procedures and maintaining an accurate Most Able Register; - regularly monitoring the progress of the most able pupils and instituting individual provision maps for most able pupils not making expected progress; - to champion the needs of the most able pupils, especially those that are disadvantaged; - advising curriculum areas on suitably differentiated learning activities and materials appropriate for most able pupils as required; - Facilitator for a 'Focus Group' titled 'Effective pedagogy enables stretch and challenge of most able pupils'; - liaison with the parents/carers of able children; - liaison with linked educational establishments and with outside agencies.
+- the formulation and revision of school policy and liaison with the Strategic Lead for most able and Senior Leadership Team on matters concerning the most able; - coordinating identification procedures and maintaining an accurate Most Able Register; - regularly monitoring the progress of the most able pupils and instituting individual provision maps for most able pupils not making expected progress; - to champion the needs of the most able pupils, especially those that are disadvantaged; - advising curriculum areas on suitably differentiated learning activities and materials appropriate for most able pupils as required; - liaison with the parents/carers of able children; - liaison with linked educational establishments and with outside agencies.

-Staff development
+Staff Development

-The Most Able Coordinator, as well as supporting HODs, designs and delivers bespoke training sessions for teachers as part of their initial training as requested by the ITT coordinator.
+The Most Able Coordinator, as well as supporting Curriculum Leaders, designs and delivers bespoke training sessions for teachers as part of their initial training as requested by the ITT coordinator.